The Best for Golden

 How many certified law enforcement officers do you have in total?
 How many per shift and what is your minimum staffing for a shift?

-Erin asked 9 months ago
+Erin asked over 1 year ago

 We have 53 certified law enforcement officers when fully staffed.
 Days and swing shifts have a sergeant plus 5 officers, night shifts have a sergeant plus 4 officers.
 Again, these numbers are when fully staffed.
 Our minimum staffing level is a sergeant plus 2 officers.